PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ## Referenced in Graph*

 By default, the input pattern of an Update Specification will be matched against the provided `:inputNamedGraph`.
-This can be altered by specifying that a Connection Recipe is `:referencedInGraph`.
+This default can be altered for individual Connection Recipes by specifying that a Connection Recipe is `:referencedInGraph`.
 See the example below.
 ```
 :ClassAtoClassB a :InstanceToInstanceRecipe ;
   :subject :classA ;